LSE Students' Union: Clare Market Review

 The Clare Market Review, established in 1905, is one of the oldest student journals in the UK.
 It is an interdisciplinary academic journal run by students, providing a critical and free forum for students and faculty.
 The Clare Market Review takes its name from the location of the LSE in Clare Market.

 PuLSE Radio

 Pulse!
 Radio is the School's own radio station.

 Raising and Giving (RAG)

 Every February, LSESU holds RAG Week, a week of charity fundraising.

 Societies

-The Union is responsible for supporting and funding student societies ('socs') on campus, of which more than 200 are currently enlisted catering to a wide variety of interests.
-There are over fifty national societies.
+The Union is responsible for supporting and funding student societies ("socs") on campus, of which more than 200 are currently enlisted catering to a wide variety of interests.
+There are more than 50 national societies.
 Additionally, there are societies reflecting the School's background and interests including business, investment banking, NGOs and government organisations, arts societies and political societies.

-The oldest society at LSE is the Grimshaw Club which was founded in 1923.
-It arranges study trips abroad and hosts high-level speakers ranging from politicians, to ambassadors and entrepreneurs.
+The oldest society at LSE is the Grimshaw Club, which was founded in 1923.
+It arranges study trips abroad and hosts high-level speakers, ranging from politicians to ambassadors and entrepreneurs.
 In 2013, it was the centre of a controversy over the BBC Panorama documentary on North Korea, filmed inside the country with LSE students recruited through the society.

+Business & Investment Group

+The LSESU Business & Investment Group is the largest and most active society at the LSE with more than 1,000 members.
+It is widely regarded as the leading finance and business society in Europe, having hosted guests including Ken Griffin, Howard Marks, Jean Salata, Harpreet Kaur, Brian Moynihan and Anil Agarwal.
+It has its own podcast, LSE Focal Point, which features founders and C-suite executives at world-leading corporations and ventures.
+It also has a consulting arm, London Strategy Group, an M&A arm, LSE M&A Group, and a student-led investment fund, BIG Capital.